Cement ensures durability and strength

 It is also the cement that makes Troldtekt acoustic panels fireproof – without the use of harmful chemicals.

-A significantly lower carbon footprint with FUTURECEM
+A significantly reduced carbon footprint with FUTURECEM

 Replacing grey and white cement